Refzlund/svelte-awesome-pug/README.md

 ```

 ## Incompatibity
 I'm a [TAB] kind of guy, so I haven't supported (or thought of) space indentation yet.
 The code is pretty simple so feel free to make a pull-request!
+Take a look at [awesome-pug-pre.js](https://github.com/Refzlund/svelte-awesome-pug/blob/master/src/lib/awesome-pug-pre.js)

 ## Key features